katekaho/project-guppi/README.md

 # Project GUPPI

 A unified platform for data scientists to easily access all the services they need within Jupyter Notebook.

+Currently our most key feature is the ability to display and interact with cloud virtual machine instances across different cloud providers at once.
+We support Amazon EC2 and Google Compute.
+Users can start/stop, restart, terminate, and group instances.
+Users can easily SSH into groups of instances and run commands accross multiple services at once.

 ## Getting Started